 It could be that the online platform allows the purchaser to pay for his item online (Amazon) or pay at reception.

-In all this cases the tax & registration obligations are essentially the same as with their physical counterpart.
+In all these cases the tax & registration obligations are essentially the same as with their physical counterpart.

 If the prospect is to sell worldwide there will be obligations regarding international trading, exportation, etc… depending on the location of the potential market.